why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 * In case you are using a Network image (Netiso) make sure that you have a strong internet connection.
 A wired connection is always more reliable than a wifi signal.
 * If installing on a laptop, it is considered good practice to plug in the AC charger.

-You are now ready to boot the USB drive prepared as explained above and turn on your computer.
+You are now ready to boot the USB drive, which you have previously prepared as explained above and turn on your computer.
 Boot from the USB drive and select installation from the boot menu.

 If you want to see the details of the installation while the installer is booting you can press the `ESC` key.

 ??? info
-    On the left you will see a list of items where you can follow the steps you will take next or took already.
+    On the left you will see a list of items where you can follow the steps you will take next or have already taken.
 You can always press `Back` in case you want to change something you configured earlier.
 ## Getting started
 ## Welcome
 ### Language, keyboard and license agreement

 *Welcome to the YaST installer!*

-Here can change the language under `Language` (Alt+L), change the keyboard layout under `Keyboard Layout` (Alt+K) and you have a chance to test your selected keyboard layout in the field under `Keyboard Test` (Alt+y).
+Here you can change the language under `Language` (Alt+L), change the keyboard layout under `Keyboard Layout` (Alt+K) and you have a chance to test your selected keyboard layout in the field under `Keyboard Test` (Alt+y).

 The `License Agreement` informs you on roles, responsibilities and potential limitations.

 ## Network activation
 !!! note "Online repositories"
-    If you have an active internet conenction over an ethernet cable connected to your computer, right after you pass the *"Language, Keyboard and License Agreement"* section you will be prompted with a question if you want to *"Activate online repositories now?"*.It is recommended to select *Yes* which will provide with a list repositories, pre-selecting the main ones in advance.
+    If you have an active internet conenction over an ethernet cable connected to your computer, right after you pass the *"Language, Keyboard and License Agreement"* section you will be prompted, asking if you want to *"Activate online repositories now?"*.It is recommended to select *Yes* which will provide you with a list of repositories, pre-selecting the main ones in advance.

 ### Network settings
 You can skip this part if: